nkonev/blog/readme.md

 Q: Can I run it without docker ?

-A: Yes, you can bu manually install PostgreSQL, RabbitMQ, Redis and configure it's connections in config or by commandline.
+A: Yes, you can by manually install PostgreSQL, RabbitMQ, Redis and configure it's connections in config or through commandline.